-At the next intersection, turn right and then immediately bear right again.
+At the next intersection, turn right and then, in 100 feet, bear right again.
 Soon, you’ll begin to follow along the edge of the Lenape Meadow on the left.
 A short distance beyond, a short boardwalk on the right leads to the East Observation Tower, which offers a view over the Passaic River.
-It is well worth the short detour.

 After enjoying the view, return to the trail and turn right, following the wide grassy path along the edge of the meadow.
 At the end of the meadow, bear right at a T-intersection onto a green-blazed trail.
 In another 200 feet, a boardwalk begins on the left, but you should continue straight ahead.

 After proceeding for a quarter mile through a wooded area, the trail begins to follow a long stretch of boardwalk.
 At the next intersection, bear right and continue along the boardwalk as it meanders through the East Marsh, a swampy area with a number of trees.
 At one point, the boardwalk approaches the Passaic River, with a short spur leading out to a viewpoint over the river (this location is shown on the park map as "The Dance Floor").
 Across the river is the Great Swamp National Wildlife Refuge.
 After taking in the view, return to the main boardwalk and bear right.

 A short distance beyond, the railings end and the boardwalk continues through the woods.
 After traversing a long section of boardwalk through woodlands, you’ll come to a triangular junction of boardwalk.
 Bear right (following the sign "EEC 0.89 mi.") and head south.
 Do not turn right at the next junction, but continue straight ahead.
 When the boardwalk ends, continue ahead on wide gravel path..